*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Distance: 220 kilometres

 Driving the King’s Highway is a must have on any list of the best Ontario road trips.
 This route takes you from the rocky banks of the Ottawa River, across Eastern Ontario and past small Ottawa Valley towns like Eganville, Barry’s Bay, and Madawaska, before heading up through Algonquin Park and on to Oxtongue Lake in Haliburton Highlands.
-Out here you won’t have any trouble staying within your social bubble!
+Out here you won’t have any trouble keeping distance from others!
 Bring a swimsuit or fishing line with you, because you never know what opportunities you’ll come across along the way.

 Don’t Miss: The King’s Highway dates back to the 1930s so why not get a feel for the region with a stop at the Polish Kashub Heritage Museum in Wilno, or check out the circa 1885 Renfrew Swinging Bridge (updated in 2015) across the Bonnechere, one of only three swinging bridges in Canada.